mbrus04/hello-world/README.md

 # Markdown Lesson
 ### Motivational Quotes
->The most damagining phrase in teh langauge is: 'It's always been done that way." -Grace Hopper
+>The most damagining phrase in teh langauge is: 'It's always been done that way." -**Grace Hopper**

 ## Grocery List
 * apples